Core Beliefs

 The Bible

-We believe the Bible to be complete truth, completely inspired by God (God oversaw every aspect of the Bible's writing and fully endorses every aspect of its content as His truth) without error in the original writings, and the supreme and final authority (power or right) in Castine's faith and practice.
+We believe the Bible to be God's complete truth, entirely inspired by God (God oversaw every aspect of the Bible's writing and fully endorses every aspect of its content as His truth) without error in the original writings, and

 The Trinity

-The Trinity refers to God as three persons: God the Father, God the Son Jesus, and God the Holy Spirit.
-We acknowledge that the term "Trinity" is not found in the Bible and therefore we are open to different terms.
-However, we firmly believe the Bible speaks of one God existing eternally (without end) in three persons with equality in nature, glory and purpose.
-(See, Deuteronomy 6:4; 1 Corinthians 8:4, which express one God).
-The three persons representing one God are:
+We believe the Trinity refers to God as three persons: God the Father, God the Son Jesus, and God the Holy Spirit.
+We acknowledge that the term "Trinity" is not found in the Bible; therefore, we are open to different terms to describe the Trinity.
+However, we firmly believe the Bible speaks of one God existing eternally (without end) in three persons

-1. God the Father, completely equal in power and authority with Jesus Christ and the Holy Spirit (see, Matthew 6:10-13; John 10:30; Acts 5:3-4).
+1. God the Father is equal in power and authority with Jesus Christ and the Holy Spirit

-2. Jesus Christ, completely equal in power and authority with the Father and the Holy Spirit (see, Matthew 6:10-13; John 10:30; Acts 5:3-4).
+2. Jesus Christ is completely equal in power and authority with the Father and the Holy Spirit

-3. Holy Spirit, completely equal in power and authority with Jesus Christ and the Father (see, Matthew 6:10-13; John 10:30; Acts 5:3-4).
+3. Holy Spirit, completely equal in power and authority with Jesus Christ and the Father

 The Holy Spirit

-We believe that the Holy Spirit is personal (He may be lied to, Acts 5:3; blasphemed (to speak without respect about or to God), Matthew 12:31; grieved, Ephesians 4:30), and that He convicts the world of sin, righteousness, and judgment, John 16:8.
-He is one who makes it possible for each believer to live the Christian life, Romans 8:1-2.
-He also distributes supernatural gifts (those that can only come from God) to each believer to serve God and the church, 1 Corinthians 12:11.
+We believe that the Holy Spirit is personal: He may be lied to, Acts 5:3; blasphemed (to speak without respect disrespectable about or to God), Matthew 12:31; grieved, Ephesians 4:30; and that He convicts the world of sin, righteousness, and judgment, John 16:8.
+He makes it possible for each believer to live the Christian life, Romans 8:1-2.
+He also distributes supernatural gifts (those that can only come from God) to each believer to serve God

 Salvation Through Jesus Christ Alone

-We believe that salvation is first understood in a person's relationship to God before salvation.
+We believe salvation is first understood in a person's relationship to God before salvation.
 The Bible teaches that all have sinned (Romans 3:23), resulting in an adversarial (opposing) relationship to God (John 3:36).
-Sin makes it impossible for someone to have peace with God and ultimately a place in heaven.
-Jesus brings reconciliation to one's sinful position.
-Jesus satisfied God the Father's required payment for sin, eternal separation from Him, and freely offers eternal life to all that will accept Jesus' payment for his or her personal sin.
+Sin makes it impossible for someone to have peace with God and, ultimately, a place in heaven.

 1. Salvation can only be obtained through Jesus Christ's payment for sin, John 3:36; 14:6.

-2. Salvation is a willful surrender (repentance) from living by one's current way of life to a commitment to live by God's requirements as taught in the Bible.
-In other words, there is a decisive change in the way one understands life.
-No longer is the first question, "What do I want," but, instead, "What does God want" (Acts 3:19; 17:30-31; 2 Corinthians 5:17).
+2. Salvation is a willful surrender (repentance) from living by one's current way of life to a commitment to live by God's requirements, as taught in the Bible.
+In other words, there is a decisive change in how one understands life.

 Believer's Baptism